 Remember this is all in percentages of any given puppy.
 It does not mean that out of a litter of 8 puppies, two will have blue noses, 2 will be dominant for black noses and 4 will have black noses and carry a recessive gene.

 This can be hard to wrap your head around, especially if you do not have any prior knowledge of the biology or genetics field, but there are plenty of lessons and teachers online that can help you learn more about it if you are curious.

 However, if you could not care less about how your blue nose Pitbull came to be, then just know that either way they are very special and special dogs that were made just for you.

 This is a very sturdy and broad chested dog, which has strong legs, and is set very close to the ground.

 They have a very confident stance and can look very intimidating to people at times, but it it's important to know that these are just giant teddy bears and are extremely sociable and kind.

-These dogs are extremely sociable and friendly and will relate and understand you like no other dog will.
+These dogs are extremely sociable and friendly and will relate to you and understand you like no other dog will.

 They may require a little bit more work when it comes to training, but it is worth it if you want a loyal friend for life, who will be by your side no matter what.

-Something that is interesting about this breed is that they actually obtain emotions that are actually very similar to human emotions.
+Something that is interesting about this breed is that they seem to have emotions that are very similar to human emotions.